 Consider reconstructing the Bunk House in its original location near the well house to more accurately convey the building's significant historic use as farm labor housing during the Poor Farm era.
 Use historic photographs and archaeological investigation to identify the building's original location.
 The measured drawings prepared prior to demolition should be the basis for the design of the reconstruction.
-The Reconstruction standards allow for the design of a simple interior that does not attempt to appear historic or historically accurate.200 Use salvaged and in-kind materials for the building's reconstruction and clearly identify it as a contemporary re-creation.
+The Reconstruction standards allow for the design of a simple interior that does not attempt to appear historic or historically accurate.
+Use salvaged and in-kind materials for the building's exterior where possible.
+Signage and interpretive aids should be installed to clarify information about the building's reconstruction and clearly identify it as a contemporary re-creation.